MahirMahbub/MahirMahbub/README.md

 🎓  I am doing my M.Sc. in Software Engineering from University of Dhaka.
 I have completed by B.Sc in Software Engineering from the same Institute.

-Previously I had done 6 months Internship at Samsung R&D Institute, Bangladesh as a Intern Software Engineer.
-Then I worked as Associate Software Engineer at Kaz Software for 14 months and there I was involved as a python backend developer.
+Previously I had done 6 months Internship at <a href="https://research.samsung.com/srbd" title="Kaz Software">Samsung R&D Institute, Bangladesh </a> as a Intern Software Engineer.
+Then I worked as Associate Software Engineer at <a href="https://kaz.com.bd/" title="Kaz Software">Kaz Software</a> for 14 months and there I was involved as a python backend developer.

 # Contact With Me
 <a href="mailto:bsse0807@iit.du.ac.bd">